 Tea tree oil

-Tea tree oil has antibacterial and anti-inflammatory properties that may help reduce the risk of infection and speed up heeling. have shown the powerful antibacterial effects of tea tree oil, even on surgical wounds.
+Tea tree oil has antibacterial and anti-inflammatory properties that may help reduce the risk of infection and speed up heeling.

 You can mix tea tree oil with a carrier oil and apply it directly to the skin.
 You can also dilute tea tree oil with water and use it as an antibacterial wash.